lewagon/dotfiles/03-AR-Database/03-ActiveRecord-Basics/01-Migrations/README.md

 Write code in `20141025152200_create_posts.rb` to create the `posts` table.

-Go back to the lecture and read the [ActiveRecord Migrations documentation](http://api.rubyonrails.org/classes/ActiveRecord/Migration.html).
-It explains how to easily generate migrations but right now we are not in Rails so we'll have to create manually our migration files.

-Use the task `rake db:timestamp` to get a correct timestamp for your migration file name.

 Your `posts` table should have the following columns:

 - `name` as a `String`